Mould could be the cause of your fatigue, headaches, rhinitis, sinusitis, asthma or neurological problems

 Firm fruit and veg – small mould spots can be cut off.

-If you have persistent allergic symptoms or symptoms that just don’t make sense, have them checked by a health professional.
+If you have persistent allergic or neurological symptoms or other symptoms that just don’t make sense, have them thorughly checked by a health professional.